JeremyWurbs/transformers/README.md

 | Masked-Attention |      x      |  x  |     |
 |  Cross-Attention |      x      |     |     |

+# Understanding the Transformer

+It is not immediately obvious *why* the Transformer and, by extension the Attention Module, work so well.
+But to begin the journey, we can try and get a sense of the important components and common strategies these architectures employ.

+Note that in each of the three transformer models here, the model includes an *Embedding Module*, which converts an input into the right dimensions for the model to handle, an *Encoder Module*, which contains the magic Attention Modules described above, and a *softmax* final layer, which turns whatever it is given into a probability distribution predicting the next item to select from a list of items.

+That is, the main transformer strategy is as follows:
+1. Transform your raw input into a set of $L$ related inputs, each of dimension
+$d_{model}$.
+The "related inputs" used here are words in a sentence or patches in an image, but the general premise will hold for any situation where the individual inputs are correlated.
+You now have an $X$ of dimension ($L$, $d_{model}$).
+2. Pass your embedded input through a series of MHA blocks, each of which contain a set of Attention modules, which in turn transform your input into something *better* (while keeping its dimensions constant).
+3. When building your network, you need to have a set of items that your model will choose between.
+For the models here, the Transformer and GPT models choose an output from a dictionary of tokens (i.e. words), which typically contains a vocabulary of ~50k tokens; the ViT model classifies the input image as belonging to one of a set of classes.

+While verbose, if you read through the strategy carefully, you will notice it reads similar to the following:
+1. Have an input.
+2. **Magic**.
+3. Pick the big number and profit.

+Much time and many papers have been spent on trying to explicate Step 2 above (there's always a *Step 2*).
+Ultimately, at this time it seems the best strategy for trying to grasp the Magic of Transformers, is just to implement the equations yourself and start to play around with them.
+Then read, see what others have done; implement some of their ideas and try to understand why they do or do not work; then start to have some ideas of your own that you can implement and play around with.
+Then its rinse and repeat.
+No magic in trying to understand the magic, I'm afraid.

 # Package Components

 Oak is meant to be easily examined and hacked for your own purposes.
 As such, the